 Mount Clemens, MI 48043-8606

 You may be eligible for a special program that could reduce or eliminate your State child support arrears.
-Please see the Arrears Management Program section of this page for more details.
+Please click here for more details.

 You may contact the Friend of the Court by email.
 You may send your email to FriendoftheCourt@macombgov.org and it will be routed to the proper Macomb County Friend of the Court employee.
 Please remember your email will be processed in the same manner and time frame as our regular mail.
 Emails will not receive priority over correspondence received through regular mail.
 If a reply is necessary it will be in the form of a letter, through regular mail.
 We will not respond via email.
 If you have an emergency or an issue you feel needs immediate attention please either contact our office by phone or appear in person during regular office hours.

 View your case/docket information online.
 The State of Michigan has created a website for viewing your case information.
 The MiCase Web application provides Custodial and Non-Custodial parents an efficient way to access selected information about payments and enforcement activity on your case/docket.
 Click here to create your account.
 For answers to frequently asked questions, please click here.

 We will not accept a change of address for a custodial party through email.
 You may download the change of address form from our website and mail the signed form to our office.
 We will accept a change of address for a non-custodial party via email.
 Emails must include identifying information including your name, case number, Judge and who your mail is addressed to.
 Failure to provide proper case identification could result in your email being returned.

 • A description of the child support services available;

 • An explanation of the individual’s rights and responsibilities;